Oumaima-Bahafid/Data-analysis-Agent/README.md

 # Data-analysis-Agent
-An AI data analysis Agent built using the Agno Agent framework and Openai's gpt-4o model.
+An AI data analysis Agent built using the Agno Agent framework and Openai's gpt model.
 This agent helps users analyze their data - csv, excel files through natural language queries, powered by OpenAI's language models and DuckDB for efficient data processing - making data analysis accessible to users regardless of their SQL expertise.

 ## Features